ThornyFFXI/Shorthand/readme.md

+# Shorthand is only designed for english language users, as the mechanisms it uses to adjust syntax are exclusive to the english language.
+It should not be used on the Japanese client, as there are known issues with the text encoding that can cause unintended behavior.

 # Shorthand
 Shorthand is a plugin that allows you to be less strict when typing actions directly.
 To be specific, it provides the following error correction:
 * You may omit any symbols or spaces when typing JA, WS, spell, or item names[this only applies to using /item to use items directly, not trades or other plugins].